apollographql/apollo-server/docs/source/api/apollo-server.md

    name.
 The default function will use the `clientInfo` field inside of GraphQL Query `extensions`.

-   For some advanced cases, the `clientReferenceId` can be used as a unique identifier for a client name.
-These clientReferenceIds should have a one to one relationship to a client name and are used to correlate with other systems, such as client ownership or team identity.
+   For advanced use cases when you already have an opaque string to identify your client (e.g. an API key, x509 certificate, or team codename), use the `clientReferenceId` field to add a reference to its internal identity.
+This client reference ID will not be displayed in the UI but will be available for cross-correspondence, so names and reference ids should have a one to one relationship.

+   > [WARNING] If you specify a `clientReferenceId`, Engine will treat the
+   > `clientName` as a secondary lookup, so changing a `clientName` may result
+   > in an unwanted experience.